almostearthling/when-command/share/doc/when-command/PACKAGE.md

 $ python3 setup.py --command-packages=stdeb.command bdist_deb
 ```

-The `python3 setup.py --command-packages=stdeb.command bdist_deb` actually builds a `.deb` file.
-However this is not the `.deb` file we are looking for: we are more interested in the tarball byproduct that is created in the top directory of the source tree for the moment being, to gain some more control over package creation.
+The `python3 setup.py --command-packages=stdeb.command bdist_deb` actually builds a `.deb` file in the `deb_dist` directory.
+This package is already suitable for installation: it has been built using all the needed parameters and flags necessary for the package to correctly install.

-### 2. Create a packaging directory
+### Using the dh-tools

-The formerly created tarball should be moved to an empty directory and unpacked:
+First a source distribution has to be created: the `setup.py` script comes handy because it can do this job automatically.
+After the source tree has been unpacked or cloned, the following commands will create a proper source distribution of **When**:

 ```
-$ cd <new-directory>
+$ cd <source-directory>
-$ cp <when-source-tree>/when-command*.tar.gz .
+$ python3 setup.py sdist
-$ tar xzf when-command*.tar.gz
+$ mv dist/when-command-<version_identifier>.tar.gz .
 ```

-Then use the `py2dsc` tool to create the structure suitable for packaging:
+where `<version-identifier>` is the suffix of the newly created archive in `dist` subdirectory.
+Then use the `py2dsc` tool to create the structure suitable for packaging :

 ```
 $ py2dsc -m "$DEBFULLNAME <$DEBEMAIL>" when-command-<version_identifier>.tar.gz